 Executive Summary 2

-Medicine shortages, a chronic issue
+Medicine shortages, a chronic issue 4

-Common understanding of medicine shortages 7
+Common understanding of medicine shortages

-Recommendations 8
+Recommendations

 Early warning and communication 9

-Recommendations 11
+Recommendations .
+11

-Best practices 11
+Best practices .
+11

 Empowering pharmacists to find solutions for patients 13

-Recommendations
+Recommendations 15

 Fostering EU solidarity 17

 Recommendations 18

 Strengthening supply chain resilience 19

 Recommendations 21

-Executive summary
+Executive Summary

-For over a decade PGEU has been publishing an annual medicine shortage report and over the years we saw the number of shortages growing progressively worse in all countries.
+For over a decade PGEU has been publishing an annual medicine shortages report and over the years we saw the number of shortages growing progressively worse in all countries.
 Despite continued pharmacists' efforts to find solutions, we witness a significant negative impact on patients' health and a concerning erosion of patients' trust in the healthcare system.
-The unavailability of a medicine causes inconvenience and distress to the patient, and it can lead to discontinuation of treatment, increased co-payments, medication errors and increased the risk of adverse events.

-This situation generates frustration and stress also for pharmacists and imposes an additional administrative burden on pharmacies' daily work.
+This situation generates frustration and stress for pharmacists and imposes an additional administrative burden on pharmacies' daily work.
 In 2023 we estimated that every pharmacy across the EU spent on average close to 10 hours per week dealing with medicine shortages.
 This time has tripled over the last 10 years; precious time which could be devoted to other useful tasks such as providing advanced pharmacy services like vaccination.

-To tackle this crucial challenge, PGEU calls for effective policy measures to strengthen supply resilience and to allow for shortages mitigation, including:
+To tackle this crucial challenge, PGEU calls for effective policy measures to strengthen supply resilience and allow for effective shortages mitigation, including:

-- The implementation of a common definition of medicine shortages across the EU and across the full supply chain to better identify and evaluate medicine shortages and to accelerate a coordinated response. - Timely reporting by marketing authorization holders to allow community pharmacists to be informed about future and ongoing shortages and their expected duration and find solutions. - Allowing community pharmacists to make full use of their skills, knowledge and experience to find alternative treatments for their patients, being it by dispensing the same medicine in a different formulation or pack size, performing generic substitution or therapeutic substitution, through an adequate shared decision-making process or compounding. - Enhancing transparency and authorities' oversight of the upstream supply chain and ensuring that manufacturers have robust shortages prevention and mitigation plans in place. - Fostering EU solidarity and coordination among Member States to facilitate the redistribution of medicines to those in need. - Optimizing European and national stockpile management by progressively building rolling stocks, making them available to the Solidarity Mechanism, to mitigate the impact of shortages without generating unnecessary waste. - Better using procurement to secure long-term availability, encouraging the use of MEAT criteria and splitting tender awards in procurement processes to achieve supply chain diversity and reduce downward price pressure while improving demand forecasting from public sources and buyers.
+The implementation of a common definition of medicine shortages across the EU and across the full supply chain to better identify and evaluate medicine shortages and to accelerate a coordinated response.

+Detailed and timely reporting by marketing authorization holders to allow community pharmacists to be informed about future and ongoing shortages and their expected duration and find solutions.

+Allowing community pharmacists to make full use of their skills, knowledge and experience to find alternative treatments for their patients, being it by dispensing the same medicine in a different formulation or package size, performing generic substitution or therapeutic substitution, through an adequate shared decision-making process or compounding.

+Strengthening supply chain resilience by implementing a cohesive strategy that employs European instruments to support local manufacturing, enhances authorities' transparency and oversight of the upstream supply chain, and ensures that manufacturers have robust shortages prevention and mitigation plans in place.

+Fostering EU solidarity and coordination among Member States to facilitate the redistribution of medicines to those in need.

+Optimizing European and national stockpile management by progressively building rolling stocks, making them available to the Solidarity Mechanism, to mitigate the impact of shortages without generating unnecessary waste.

+Better using procurement to secure long-term availability, encouraging the use of MEAT criteria and splitting tender awards in procurement processes to achieve supply chain diversity and reduce downward price pressure while improving demand forecasting from public sources and buyers.

-- Clarifying and better enforcing manufacturers' and wholesale distributors' supply obligations. - Evaluating and addressing the impact of parallel trade and manufacturer-initiated supply quotas and allocations.
+Clarifying and better enforcing manufacturers' and wholesale distributors' supply obligations

+Evaluating and addressing the impact of parallel trade and manufacturer-initiated supply quotas and allocations.